 Under certain conditions, foreign university graduates are allowed to stay in the Netherlands for a period of one year to find a job as a knowledge migrant after completing their studies in the Netherlands or abroad.
 Before that year ends, they must have entered into an employment contract.
-The minimum income that is required in this situation amounts to € 2,543 gross in cash per month, excluding holiday allowance (amount 2022).
+The minimum income that is required in this situation amounts to $\in$ 2,423 gross in cash per month, excluding holiday allowance (amount 2020).
 Income in kind and variable salary components (bonuses) are not taken into consideration for the above salary-standard tests.

-Another category of knowledge migrants are those working on a PhD.; for them there is no age or income requirement.
-Postdoctoral or university professors under the age of 30 are considered knowledge migrants, regardless of the level of their income.
+Another category of knowledge migrants are those working on a PhD.; for them there is no age requirement or income limitation.
+Also postdoctoral or university professors under the age of 30 are considered knowledge migrants, regardless of the level of their income.